A nice article from 99Designs on the importance – and the implied promise – of your company’s brand…

-Do this over and over again, targeting different aspects of your company and of yourself (if you’re branding yourself).
+Do this repeatedly, targeting different aspects of your company and of yourself (if you’re branding yourself).
 This is an exercise in identity, and it’s important to start as big as possible and then get smaller over time so that you’re sure to cover every aspect of who you are.

 Coming up with answers to this question is easy for some and hard for others, but it’s the most important step in creating a brand that resonates and has lasting value.

 Keep in mind that this statement is not a tagline.
 It can be, but it’s better to think of it as a guiding principle from which a good copywriter can derive a tagline – an idea that a great designer can turn into a beautiful logo and design guidelines, and a feeling of purpose that your company’s employees can support.